-'I. sent you weaterday special delivery the article for the willtant on the conference.
+J.P.
+Cannon National Executive Committee Comrade Cannon: I sent you yeaterday special delivery the article for the Militant on the conference.
 This will give you a general impression of the conference.
 I will now deal with the other phase of the conference.

-The forces represented at the conference were scattered and of none too great an importance outside of the PMA delegates which constituted the bulk and backbone The Constant Star By Green and Constant
+The forces represented at the conference were.scattered and of none too great an importance outside of the .FMA delegates which constituted the bulk and backbone.

-11.1 The politician forces represented gave Stalinisn the overwhelming majority as an organized force but the left opposition with no delegates and only fraternal delegates and close sympathizers of the organization as delegates were able to put through their policy and to be the main driving force and revolving point of the conference.
+The politician forces represented gave Stalinism the overwhelming majority as an organized force but the left opposition with no delegates and only fraternal delegates and close sympathizers of the organization as delegates were able to put through their policy and to be the main driving force and revolving point of the conference.
 The Mustites were few in number but very active.
-The Socialists were strong in num-ber but unorganized with the right wing socialists supporting opportu-nist proposals and the left socialist in the main supporting the Left Opposition.
-The new federationists and strictly trade unionists were the second largest organized force of the conference but they lacked floor leaders and clear policy."
+The Socialists were strong in number but unorganized with the right wing socialists supporting opportunist proposals and the left socialist in the main supporting the Left Opposition.
+The new federationists and strictly trade unionists were the second largest organized force of the conference but they lacked floor leaders and clear, policy."
+1. 81

 One thing can be said and must be understood.
-That if I had walked into town at the last day we would have been handloapped and in fact maybe no factor of importance at the conference.
-The fact that I had been in the Gillespie area for over a week prior to the conference and spoke at three meetings as a Left Oppositionist and had made contacts, and some new contacts is one reason why we were able to drive through our policy."

-signed, Hugo Ochler

-FACTION FIGHTS AND FACTION FTS

-In Cannon's history of Trotskyism he often minimized here and there and then on the other hand, often enlarges other events, as we have already revealed, Here is another such example.
-Cannon ignores almost completely in his book the fact that in the whole life of the League from late 1928 until, the unification with the Muste forces we only had one conference, a coucle of plenums and our l'iquidation convention when we organized the Workers Party.
-This burgeratic control from the top was fought, constantly by the Illinois area and others but we could not obtain a majority, except pressure to force through a Plenum.
+That if I had walked into town at the last day we would have been handicapped and in fact maybe no factor of importance at the conference.
+The fact that I had been in the Gillespie area for over a week prior to the conference and spoke at three meetings as a Left Oppositionist and had made contacts, and some new contacts is one, reason why we were able to drive through our policy." and the second second signed, Hugo Cehler FACTION FIGHTS AND FACTION FTCITS and the state of the 1.1 In Cannon's history of Trotskyism he often minimized here and there and, then on the other hand, often enlarges other events, as we have already revealed.
+Here is another such example.
+Cannon ignores almost completely in his book the fact that in the whole life of the League .' from late 1928 until the unification with the Muste forces we only had one conference, a cougle of plenums and our liquidstion convention when we organized the Workers Party.
+This burocratic control from the top was fought constantly by the Illinois area and others. but we could not obtain a majority, except pressure to force through a Plenum.

-The first Plenum was held, not mainly because we had a rotten factional fight in New York between Cannon and Shactman', However Cannon writes like a "democrat" and accuses us of burocracy.
+The first Plenum was held, not mainly because we had a rotten factional fight in New York between Cannon and Shactman.
+However Cannon writes like a "democrat" and accuses us of burocracy.
 He says, "The